GiGainfosystems/diesel-oci/README.md

 # Diesel-oci

-A backend implementation for [diesel](https://github.com/diesel-rs/diesel) for oracle sql database. **This crate is currently functional and only a prove of concept**.
+A backend implementation for [diesel](https://github.com/diesel-rs/diesel) for oracle sql database. **This crate is currently functional and only a proof of concept**.

 ## Status: